ReiRootieroot/Branching_Basics/README.md

 # Branching Exercise

 ---
-The point of this exercise is to demonstrate understanding of commiting in Git and successfully execute the following relevant commands:
+The point of this exercise is to demonstrate understanding of branches and act of branching in Git and successfully execute the following relevant commands:

 * git branch
 * git branch *branch-name*